-GNOME Power Manager is a daemon that is installed as part of the GNOME desktop.
-Much of the power-management functionality that GNOME Power Manager provided in earlier versions of Red Hat Enterprise Linux has become part of DeviceKit-power in Red Hat Enterprise Linux 6 (refer to Section 2.6, "DeviceKit-power and devkit-power".
+GNOME Power Manager is a daemon that is installed as part of the GNOME desktop environment.
+Much of the power-management functionality that GNOME Power Manager provided in earlier versions of Red Hat Enterprise Linux has become part of the DeviceKit-power tool in Red Hat Enterprise Linux 6, renamed to UPower in Red Hat Enterprise Linux 7 (see Section 2.6, "UPower").
 However, GNOME Power Manager remains a front end for that functionality.
 Through an applet in the system tray, GNOME Power Manager notifies you of changes in your system's power status; for example, a change from battery to AC power.
 It also reports battery status, and warns you when battery power is low.